Effective Field Theories and Cosmological Scattering Equations: Six-point NLSM from the worldsheet

 where we have denoted

 and defined the integrands

 We will evaluate the worldsheet integrals using the graph representation and integration rules introduced in \cite{Gomez:2021qfd,Gomez:2021ujt}.
 The graphs corresponding to each term in $A_{\rm NLSM}$ are shown in Fig. \ref{Fig6-point}.
 The chords in each circle encode the poles in worldsheet coordinates not contained in the Parke-Taylor factor.
 For example, ${\cal A}^{(a)}$ contains double poles $\sigma_{15}$, $\sigma_{23}$, and $\sigma_{46}$ so we draw double lines between these points on the circumference.
 When evaluating contour integrals, the worldsheet will factorise when a subset of punctures collide.
 We then draw closed loops around the punctures that collided and refer to them as factorisation cuts.
-There is a simple set of rules for determining which factorisation cuts contribute: \begin{itemize} \item {\bf Rule I.} {\it All factorization cuts with fewer than two fixed marked-points (labels with underlines) vanish.} \item {\bf Rule II.} {\it If the factorization cuts more than four lines in the corresponding graph then, this contribution vanishes.} \end{itemize} In practice, these rules make calculations much more efficient.
+There is a simple set of rules for determining which factorisation cuts contribute: \begin{itemize} \item {\bf Rule I.} All factorization cuts with fewer than two fixed marked-points (labels with underlines) vanish. \item {\bf Rule II.} If the factorization cuts more than four lines in the corresponding graph then, this contribution vanishes. \end{itemize} In practice, these rules make calculations much more efficient.

 Let us illustrate in detail how to evaluate the first diagram in Figure \ref{Fig6-point}.
-From the integration rules, it is simple to see that there are two factorisation contributions for this diagram, which have been illustrated in Fig. \ref{Figgraph-a}.
+From the integration rules, it is simple to see that there are two factorisation contributions for this diagram, which are illustrated in Fig. \ref{Figgraph-a}.

 The contribution $({ I})$, is given when $\s_2\rightarrow \s_3 \rightarrow \s_4 \rightarrow \s_6$.
 To perform this computation, we use the parametrisation, $\sigma_a=\epsilon x_a+\sigma_6$, with $a=2,3,4,6$, $x_4=\text{constant}$, $x_6=0$, $\sigma_6=\sigma_L$, and expand around $\epsilon=0$,